40 Awesome Photo Shoot Ideas:

 Eating and Drinking

 Have your subjects eat and drink some tasty-looking food and drinks.
 Food indeed brings the family together, so make it visible on camera.
+Do not take images while people are mid-bite, instead wait for the food or drink to be in hand.
+People look weird while eating, and you don’t want to show them that!
 Let the kids run around the table and play for those authentic-looking family photos.

 #19 – Still Life Moment